 Dada Mail will actually look for any of the template that are located in the default template directory,

-The above information is valid for any of the templates located in the dada/DADA/Template/templates directory.
+The above information is valid for any of the templates located in the dada/templates directory.

-NOTE: The List/User Template can be overridden by any of the lists; meaning, each list has its own copy of the list template that it can change.
+NOTE: The List/User Template can be overridden by any of your mailing lists; each mailing list has its own copy of the list template that it can changed.
 This can be of some confusion if you're trying to edit the main template, and you don't see the changes taking effect for one of your lists, or, you make a change to the list template, and it's not affecting the default screen you see in Dada Mail.

-If you want to have all your lists use the default List/User Template:
+If you want to have all your mailing lists use the default List/User Template:

 These are the list templates that correspond to each of your lists.